 Lens 2: When people use an additive approach, they interpret an issue as having an additional layer of oppression, but still focus on the impact of each issue separately.

-Lens 3: With an intersectional approach, “social identities and inequality are seen as interdependent”, with marginalised groups affected differently based on distinct overlapping systems.
-If we are to incorporate an intersectional lens into our inclusion actions then, we will need to consider how access to resources, support, and influence changes based on diverse components of a persons’ identity.
+Lens 3: With an intersectional approach“social identities and inequality are seen as interdependent”, with marginalized groups affected differently based on distinct overlapping systems.
+If we are to incorporate an intersectional lens into our inclusion actions then, we will need to consider how access to resources, support, and influence changes based on diverse components of a person’s identity.

 Your Workplace Problem Statement_______________________________________________

 Example Reflection Questions: What might be causing this company’s retention problem?
-How might promotions and evaluations processes play a role?
-What is the impact on marginalised communities?
+How might promotions and evaluation processes play a role?
+What is the impact on marginalized communities?

 Your Workplace Reflection Questions: _____________________________________________

-Due to Debbie’s limited understanding of the intersections of being a Muslim and Transgender person, Debbie was not able to see the structural barriers that exist for Hassan in the organisation.
-She does not take the time to observe how Hassan likely is experiencing Cissexism that is compounded by this client’s Islamophobic reactions.
+Due to Debbie’s limited understanding of the intersections of being a Muslim and Transgender person, Debbie was not able to see the structural barriers that exist for Hassan in the organization.
+She does not take the time to observe how Hassan likely is experiencing Cissexism which is compounded by this client’s Islamophobic reactions.
 While Hassan is forced to advocate for himself just to receive basic respect as a Trans person, the client’s irrational fear of Muslims being dangerous makes Hassan’s experience unique in that he actually cannot advocate for himself because it is interpreted as threatening.
-In this case, Debbie as the manager, needs support developing her own personal inclusion practice in order to see that it is the organisation’s responsibility to ensure safety with their clients, and that Hassan’s actions did not result from a lack of commitment.
-By investing in her own learning journey, she will be able to see beyond a single inclusion issue, and consider that LGBTQ+ people’s needs will be different depending on their race and religion.
+In this case, Debbie as the manager needs support developing her personal inclusion practice to see that it is the organization’s responsibility to ensure the safety of their clients and that Hassan’s actions did not result from a lack of commitment.
+By investing in her learning journey, she will be able to see beyond a single inclusion issue and consider that LGBTQ+ people’s needs will be different depending on their race and religion.

 2. Team Level: Let’s take an example scenario in this company: Tanya, a Black and Korean Woman has expressed that in a predominantly White workplace, she needs community to decompress and feel safe.
 A colleague suggests that she join the company’s Black Employee Resource Group (ERG), but while there Tanya feels that her Asian identity is erased.